CodeYourFuture/curriculum/content/js1/blocks/ordinal/index.md

 The requirements above form a {{<tooltip title="specification" >}}
 A **specification** is a set of requirements for how a piece of software should behave.
-{{</tooltip>}}of how the function `getOrdinalNumber` should behave.

-Once we have a specification for how the function should work we can create many cases showing how we expect the function `getOrdinalNumber` to behave when it is called with certain inputs.
+{{</tooltip>}}.
+Now we have a specification for how the function should work we can create many cases showing how we expect the function `getOrdinalNumber` to behave when it is called with different inputs.